victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 During the overload resolution, the compiler examines only the function declarations, requiring the developer to provide a means of distinguishing overloads using function declarations only.

+As a general rule, I'd consider restricting all template functions to prevent the compiler from instantiating them for incompatible types.
+Following this rule prevents extensibility issues when adding new template function overloads.

 <details>
 <summary>Spoiler: we could have used the code above almost as it is if we had read the Concepts section in advance</summary>
 {{< highlight cpp>}}